zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.25.23 - 2022-02-10 =
+* Tweak - Make "Name" field optional if "Company" field is not empty.
+* Fix   - Added "Delete California tax rates" tool.
+* Fix   - Extract WC_Connect_TaxJar_Integration::backup_existing_tax_rates() for re-usability.

+= 1.25.22 - 2022-02-02 =
+* Fix   - TaxJar does not get the tax if the cart has non-taxable item.
+* Tweak - Bump WP tested version to 5.9 and WC tested version to 6.1.

+= 1.25.21 - 2022-01-26 =
+* Fix - Use 'native' pdf support feature for Firefox version 94 or later.
+* Fix - Only call WC Subscriptions API when "access_token_secret" value is saved in database.
+* Fix - Add name field to fields sent for EasyPost API address verification.
+* Fix - Display company name under origin and destination address when create shipping label.
+* Fix - Don't override general "Enable Tax" setting with WC Services Automated Taxes setting.

+= 1.25.20 - 2021-11-15 =
+* Fix - Hide "Shipping Label" and "Shipment Tracking" metabox when the label setting is disabled.
+* Fix - Wrap TaxJar API zipcodes with wc_normalize_postcode() before inserting into the database.
+* Fix - Update shipping label to only show non-refunded order line items.
+* Fix - Added 3 digits currency code on shipping label price for non USD.

 = 1.25.19 - 2021-10-14 =
 * Add - Notice about tax nexus in settings.